MikeHopley/ftl-ships-strategy/index.md

 ## Rock A

 You urgently need non-missile offence.
 Ideally get good weapons, but you really need *two* weapons to make a reasonable loadout for sector 3, and that can be tricky without some luck.
-Nevertheless, a single non-missile weapon can at least reduce your missile usage, so consider damage-dealers like a Heavy Laser.
+Nevertheless, a single non-missile weapon at least reduces your missile usage, so consider damage-dealers like a Heavy Laser.
 Even an Ion Blast is good, as it’s cheap and helps against Zoltan Shields.

 Seriously consider buying a teleporter.
 This fixes your missile dependency and gives you a reliable way to win fights for a long time, as the Artemis is a great boarding support weapon.
-Unfortunately that means boarding with slow Rocks and leaving just a pilot at home.
-At least the teleporter slots right next to the medbay.
-When you get more crew (especially Mantis and Engi), it will be much more comfortable.

 The Artemis has a 2-point weapons buffer, so delay shield upgrades enough to afford a weapon or teleporter.
 Selling the Rock Plating and Hull Missile nets you 72 scrap, so you only need to float 18 scrap.